dials/dials/doc/sphinx/national_resource.rst

 .. _national_resource:

-DIALS is an NIH NIGMS R24 US National Resource with the goal of supporting both users and facilities in using DIALS to analyse their diffraction data.
+In the US, DIALS is supported through a R24 National Resource grant (R24GM154040) from the `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ at `Lawrence Berkeley National Laboratory`_.
+The goal of the resource is to support both users and facilities in using DIALS to analyse their diffraction data.
+This is part of a larger international software project that includes support from staff in the US, UK, and worldwide.

-DIALS development at `Lawrence Berkeley National Laboratory`_ is supported by `National Institutes of Health`_ / `National Institute of General Medical Sciences`_ grant R24GM154040.

 .. container:: twocol